ttsiodras/condition-decision-mcdc/README.md

 Now each condition has been both true and false, but overall, decision 1 was NEVER true - because its two conditions were once FT, and once TF.
+Since the decision is formed from a logical AND (`&&`) of the two conditions, it was never evaluated as true.

 The gcov output indicates this, in that...